-The average rental price in E 217th St / Barnes Ave is currently $3,413, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 60.3% of the neighborhoods in New York.
+The average rental price in E 217th St / Barnes Ave is currently $3,371, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 42.4% of New York neighborhoods.

 E 217th St / Barnes Ave is a densely urban neighborhood (based on population density) located in Bronx, New York.

 E 217th St / Barnes Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the E 217th St / Barnes Ave neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the E 217th St / Barnes Ave neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 In addition, the E 217th St / Barnes Ave neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 47,381 persons per square mile in the neighborhood, it is more packed with people than 98.3% of the nation's neighborhoods.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the E 217th St / Barnes Ave neighborhood is one of the most walkable neighborhoods in America.